 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

-Receive the train ticket for your 9-day North Korea Tour, then attend a pre-tour briefing that covers regulations, etiquette, safety, and practicalities while travelling in North Korea.
-The briefing lasts approximately one hour followed by a question and answer session.
+Meet our guide at the Beijing train station then receive the North Korean Visa and train ticket for your North Korea Tour Packages.
+Then attend a pre-tour briefing that covers regulations, etiquette, safety, and practicalities while travelling in North Korea.
 Please be punctual for the briefing.
-A proper briefing is an essential part of any trip to North Korea.
+A proper briefing is an essential part of travel to North Korea.

 After that, we will provide you with assistance with the boarding the overnight train to Pyongyang stop en route in Dandong.
-Your North Korea Trip has already begun.
+Your trip to North Korea has already begun.

 Overnight Sleeper Train